google/bms-toolkit/docs/user-guide.md

 RDBMS compatibility of the ASM disk group is set to the major version level that is defined on the `--ora-version` parameter.

-To patch RAC databases, the toolkit performs the following actions:
+To patch RAC databases, the oracle-toolkit performs the following actions:

 1. Stops the RAC databases in their homes by using the "stop home" option from the master node.